These nutty vegan granola bars are made with just 9 healthy ingredients, and make the perfect pick-me-up. They are also gluten-free!

 - Oats.
 Another classic ingredient around here!
 I love oats as they are so versatile.
-When it’s not caramelised banana oatmeal for breakfast, it’s ginger oatmeal cookies for dessert.
+When it’s not caramelised banana oatmeal for breakfast, it’s chocolate energy balls for dessert.

 - Macadamia Nuts.
 These babies rank pretty high on the nut hierarchy.
 They are crunchy yet creamy, and a gorgeous off-white shade which really pops against the golden brown oats.
 Swoon!

 - Hemp seeds.
 These are another new ingredient in my kitchen, and have somehow managed to find themselves in all of my meals of late.
 These tiny seeds are rich in protein, fiber and omega-3 fatty acids, which are all very important molecules for healthy functioning of the body.
 Plus, they look super pretty on smoothie bowls.
 Just sayin’.

 - Cinnamon.
 This adds a subtle hint of spice, whilst bringing out all of the flavours in the granola bars.
 If you are a cinnamon fanatic like myself, you will just love these apple crumble muffins.

 - Dark chocolate.
 Because chocolate makes EVERYTHING 100 times better.